 All outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2020 Plan.
-In September 2020, our board of directors adopted and our stockholders approved a formal Outside Director Compensation Policy pursuant to which our outside directors will be eligible to receive certain equity awards under our 2020 Plan.
-Our 2020 Plan provides that in any given fiscal year, no outside director may be granted awards (the value of which is based on their grant date fair value) under our 2020 Plan and be provided any other compensation (including without limitation any cash retainers and fees) that in the aggregate exceed \$500,000, provided that in the fiscal year of the individual's initial service as an outside director, such amount is increased to \$750,000.
-The grant date fair values of awards granted under our 2020 Plan will be determined according to U.S. Generally Accepted Accounting Principles.
+Prior to the completion of this offering, we intend to implement a formal Outside Director Compensation Policy pursuant to which our outside directors will be eligible to receive equity awards under our 2020 Plan.
+Our 2020 Plan will provide that in any given fiscal year, no outside director may be granted awards (the value of which will be based on their grant date fair value) under our 2020 Plan and be provided any other compensation (including without limitation any cash retainers and fees) that in the aggregate exceed \$500,000, provided that in the fiscal year of the individual's initial service as an outside director, such amount is increased to \$750,000.
+The grant-date fair values of awards granted under our 2020 Plan will be determined according to U.S. Generally Accepted Accounting Principles.
 Any awards or other compensation provided to an individual for his or her services as an employee or a consultant (other than an outside director), or prior to the effective date of the registration statement of which this prospectus forms a part, will not count toward this limit.
 This maximum limit provision does not reflect the intended size of any potential grants or a commitment to make grants to our outside directors under our 2020 Plan in the future.